The Best Internet Providers In My Area

 - Speed.
-The FCC’s definition of broadband has a minimum benchmark of 25 Mbps download speeds.
+The FCC’s definition of broadband internet service has a minimum benchmark of 25 Mbps download speeds.
 We cut any company that didn’t offer speeds of at least 25 Mbps, enough for several people to be browsing at once.
 We generally favored providers with a variety of speed options for consumers.

 - Customer service.
 Internet providers generally have a reputation for poor customer service — frustrating phone calls, billing disputes, and service interruptions.
 The best provider will have a track record of keeping its customers happy.
 We used scoring metrics from the American Customer Satisfaction Index (ACSI) and J.D.
 Power to measure a provider’s likelihood of offering high-quality customer service.

 Internet Providers Near Me

 Your internet options will vary widely depending on where you live.
 While many providers are available across the nation, some have stronger presence in specific regions.
 Satellite providers like HughesNet are available nearly anywhere and a solid fallback for many rural areas.